enkidevs/curriculum/r/r-core/data-type-conversions-in-r/as-integer-r.md

 ---
 ## Practice

-Convert the following character vector to a integer type using the `as.integer` function:
+Convert the following character vector to an integer type using the `as.integer` function:

 ```r
 x <- ???("1", "2", "3", "4", "5")